-PRE-ENTRY: July 16th (See Pre-entry form page 59)
+PRE-ENTRY: July 15th (See Pre-entry form page 58)

-ENTRY: Friday, July 26, 7:00-7:30 am, EH JUDGING: Friday, July 26, 9:30-Noon, EH SHOW TIME (for the public): Noon - 8:00 pm EXHIBIT RELEASE: Friday, July 26, 8:00-8:30 pm
+ENTRY: Friday, July 25, 7:00-7:30 am, EH JUDGING: Friday, July 25, 9:30-Noon, EH SHOW TIME (for the public): Noon - 8:00 pm EXHIBIT RELEASE: Friday, July 25, 8:00-8:30 pm

-SUPERINTENDENTS: CINDY HARWELL & KATHY MENZIE
+SUPERINTENDENT: CINDY HARWELL

 - Exhibit may not be removed before 8:00 pm but must be removed by 8:30 pm.
 Claim ticket must be presented to claim quilt.
-If claim ticket is lost, ID must be presented to claim quilt. - All exhibitors (exhibitor, person entering the quilts) must be a resident of Shawnee County). - Quilts must be constructed by person exhibiting the quilt except for classes QS02 Mini, QS04 Small and QS06 large (made by 2 or more people.
-The other people who worked on these quilt entries do not have to be a resident of Shawnee County. - 4.
-Quilts must have been finished after 2000 and be in clean and excellent condition.
+If claim ticket is lost, ID must be presented to claim quilt. - All exhibitors (exhibitor, person entering the quilts) must be a resident of Shawnee County). - Quilts must be constructed by person exhibiting the quilt, except for classes QS02 Mini, QS04 Small and QS06 large (made by 2 or more people.
+The other people who worked on these quilt entries do not have to be a resident of Shawnee County. - Quilts must have been finished after 2000 and be in clean and excellent condition.
 Incomplete, torn, or soiled quilts will not qualify for entry or exhibition. - 5.
 All quilts in the small and large classes must have a sleeve for hanging.
 SLEEVES MUST BE SEWN ONTO THE QUILT BACK, NOT PINNED.
 Any quilt longer than 96" must have sleeve on the long side.
 No quilts larger than 96" X 120" accepted because of space limitations.
 Sleeve needs to measure at least 31⁄2".
-See instructions on "Tailoring a Sleeve for Your Quilt" page 60. - No quilts will be accepted that have been previously shown at the Shawnee County Fair. - 7.
-All quilts must be quilted by hand, machine, or both.
-(No tied comforters will be accepted.) - 8.
-Only one mini, one small and one large class can be entered per exhibitor. - ALL QUILTS MUST HAVE A LABEL with the name of the exhibitor sewn to the quilt. - 10.
+See instructions on "Tailoring a Sleeve for Your Quilt" page 60. - No quilts will be accepted that have been previously shown at the Shawnee County Fair. - All quilts must be quilted by hand, machine, or both.
+(No tied comforters will be accepted.) - Only one mini, one small and one large class can be entered per exhibitor. - ALL QUILTS MUST HAVE A LABEL with the name of the exhibitor sewn to the quilt. - 10.
 All quilts will be judged, and the judge's decisions are final. - The Shawnee County Fair Association, the superintendents and the show committee assume no liability for loss, damage, theft, or disappearance.
 Quilts will not be left unattended. - Space is limited.
-Deadline for pre-entry is July 16, 2024.
-Mail the pre-entry to Cindy Harwell, 2913 SE Burton St, Topeka, KS 66605.
+Deadline for pre-entry is July 15, 2025.
+Call Heather Carr for mailing address: 785-854-9574.
 Enter early, when capacity is reached, no more entries will be accepted.
 Calls will be made to those not accepted. - 13.
 Each class has three categories.
 Placing is 1st, 2nd, 3rd in each category.
 Champion and Reserve Champion will be picked from all the 1st place winners in all three categories in each class.
 Best of show is picked from the champions from all 5 classes. - 14.
 There is no age limit on entering the Quilt Show, but 4-H'ers enrolled in Fiber Art cannot enter the Quilt Show.
 4-H'ers not enrolled in Fiber Arts can enter this Quilt Show.

-Class # Class Description QS01 Mini - maximum size 24" x 24" QS02 Mini - maximum size 24" x 24" Made by 2 or more people QS03 Small - larger than 24" x 24" up to 70" x 70" Individually made QS04 Small - larger than 24" x 24" up to 70" x 70" Made by 2 or more people QS05 Large - larger than 70" x 70" up to 96" x 120",
+Class # Class Description QS01 Mini-maximum size 24"x24" QS02 Mini-maximum size 24"x24" made by 2 or more people QS03 Small-larger than 24"x24" up to 70"x70" individually made QS04 Small-larger than 24"x24" up to 70"x70" made by 2 or more people QS05 Large-larger than 70"x70" up to 96"x120", individually made